Mildrith: Relic remains

-Mildrith's successor as Abbess, Eadburg (also styled Edburga of Minster-in-Thanet, a correspondent of Saint Boniface), built a new Abbey church, also at Minster in Thanet, dedicated to saints Peter and Paul, and translated Mildrith's remains there not later than 748.
-The shrine within the Abbey became a popular place of local pilgrimage, with Mildrith becoming a much-loved local patron saint.
+Mildrith's successor as abbess, Eadburg (also styled Edburga of Minster-in-Thanet, a correspondent of Saint Boniface), built a new abbey church, also at Minster-in-Thanet, dedicated to Ss Peter and Paul, and translated Mildrith's remains there not later than 748.
+The shrine within the abbey became a popular place of local pilgrimage, with Mildrith becoming a much-loved local patron saint.

-The last Abbess of Minster in Thanet was Leofruna, who was captured by Danes in 1011.
+The last abbess of Minster in Thanet was Leofruna, who was captured by Danes in 1011.
 The abbey was abandoned and the church downgraded to a parish church.
 Mildrith's remains, despite fierce local opposition, were translated to St Augustine's Abbey, Canterbury in 1030, an event commemorated on 18 May.
-St. Mildred's church, within the town walls at Canterbury, dates back to this time.
+St Mildred's Church, Canterbury, within the town walls, dates back to this time.

 Some of her relics were given, in the 11th century, to a church at Deventer, Netherlands.
-In 1881 the feast day of St. Mildred was officially reinstated by Pope Leo XIII.
+In 1881 the feast day of St Mildred was officially reinstated by Pope Leo XIII.
 In 1882, following a refounding of a Benedictine monastery at Minster in Thanet, the nuns petitioned the Archbishop of Utrecht, who granted their return to Thanet.
-In 1937 Minster Abbey was bought by nuns of the Benedictine order, and in 1953 a relic of St. Mildred was brought there.
+It became a private house until 1937, when it was purchased by Benedictine nuns from St Walburga's Abbey in Eichstätt, Bavaria, as a refuge from persecution and became a dependent priory.
+In 1953, a relic of St Mildred was brought there.